-The Ritz Carlton Tysons Corner recently celebrated their 25th anniversary as the premier luxury property in Northern Virginia with a complete overhaul and modernization—called the Redefinition project.
+The Ritz-Carlton Tysons Corner celebrated their 25th anniversary as the premier luxury property in Northern Virginia with a complete overhaul and modernization—called the Redefinition project.
 If you have not been to The Ritz Carlton Tysons Corner lately, you should definitely revisit.
 If you have never been, well go now while everything is fresh and new.

 Redefinition project focused on three themes: Design, Technology, and Comfort.
 Design reflects their partnership with the attached Tysons Galleria shopping center and its upscale shops.
 Modern technology acknowledges Northern Virginia’s role as a high-tech pioneer; the property frequently hosts corporate events and meetings.
 Finally, a comfortable residential vibe encourages guests to stay longer and attracts more local residents for staycations.